Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-3dlife/TASKS.md

 ## Task 5
 * Objective: Post 1 job vacancy for each occupation to work on remote by describing the tasks and skills required.
 Use [Indeed](https://www.indeed.com/l-Remote-jobs.html) for help.

 According to our predictions we were going to have a job shortage in the future.
 According to our forecasts 3Dlife will need  3 managers, 12 engineers and 6 operators in the future.
-More job vacancies for automation risk
+However, in order to decide how many job vacancies to post, we will take other factors into account.
+Namely, automation risk associated to the job:
+- Managers: Risk of automation is low.
+It is because of this that we will post job vacancies for our total estimation, 3 managers.
+- Engineers: Risk of automation is low.
+Therefore, we will post job vacancies for our total estimation, 12 engineers.
+- Operators: Risk of automation is high.
+As a result, instead of posting job vacancies for 6 operators (as estimated), we will only do it for 4 operators.

 ***
 ### Job posting for Managers: